This Week in Petroleum History, Feb. 24 – March 2

 Quietly retired in California, the couple alternately lived in suburban Los Angeles or tended to gold and copper mining holdings at their “Happy Days” camp in the Whipple Mountains near Vidal.
 Josephine “Josie” Marcus Earp had been by Wyatt’s side since his famous 1881 O.K.
 Corral gunfight in Tombstone, Arizona.

-Also in California, Josie’s younger sister, Henrietta Marcus, had married into wealth and thrived in Oakland society while Josie and Wyatt roamed the west.
+Also in California, Josie’s younger sister, Henrietta Marcus, had married into wealth and thrived in Oakland society while Josie and Wyatt roamed the West.
 “Hattie” Lehnhardt had the genteel life sister Josie always wanted but never had.
 When Hattie’s husband Emil died by suicide in 1912, the widow inherited a $225,000 estate.

-Money had always been an issue between the Earps, according to historian John Gilchriese.
-Josie liked to remind Wyatt he had once employed a struggling gold miner — Edward Doheny — as an faro lookout (armed bouncer) in a Tombstone saloon.
+Josie liked to remind Wyatt he had once employed a struggling gold miner — Edward Doheny — as a faro lookout (armed bouncer) in a Tombstone saloon.
 Doheny later drilled for oil and discovered the giant Los Angeles oilfield in the early 1880s.

 The Los Angeles field launched southern California’s petroleum industry, creating many unlikely oil millionaires — including local piano teacher Emma Summers, whose astute business sense earned her the title “Oil Queen of California.”

-Kern County Lease Gamble
+Kern County Lease

 Earp decided to bet on black gold where Shasta Oil had failed.
 But first, California required that he post a “Notice of Intent to File Prospectors Permit.”
 He sent his wife to make the application.
 But on her way to pay the fees with paperwork in hand, Josie was diverted by gaming tables.
 She lost all the money, infuriating Wyatt and delaying his oil exploration venture.